Cape Verde: Languages

-Cape Verde's official language is Portuguese.
+The official language is Portuguese.
 It is the language of instruction and government.
 It is also used in newspapers, television, and radio.

-Cape Verdean Creole (Kriolu) is used colloquially throughout Cape Verde and is the mother tongue of virtually all Cape Verdeans.
+Cape Verdean Creole (Kriolu) is used colloquially and is the mother tongue of virtually all Cape Verdeans.
 The national constitution calls for measures to give it parity with Portuguese.
 There is a substantial body of literature in Creole, especially in the Santiago Creole and the São Vicente Creole.
 Kriolu has been gaining prestige since the nation's independence from Portugal.

-The differences between the forms of the language within the islands have been a major obstacle in the way of standardization of the language.
-Some people have advocated the development of two standards: a North (Barlavento) standard, centred on the São Vicente Creole, and a South (Sotavento) standard, centred on the Santiago Creole.
-Manuel Veiga, Ph.D., a linguist and Minister of Culture of Cape Verde, is the premier proponent of Kriolu's officialization and standardization.
+The differences between the forms of the language within the islands have been a major obstacle in the way of standardisation of the language.
+Some people have advocated the development of two standards: a north (Barlavento) standard, centred on the São Vicente Creole, and a south (Sotavento) standard, centred on the Santiago Creole.
+Manuel Veiga, a linguist and minister of culture of Cape Verde, is the premier proponent of Kriolu's officialisation and standardisation.

 Religion

-The vast majority of Cape Verdeans are Christian; reflecting centuries of Portuguese rule, Roman Catholics make up the single largest religious community, at just under 80 percent, as of 2010 (slightly down from 85 percent of the population in 2007).
+The vast majority of Cape Verdeans are Christian; reflecting centuries of Portuguese rule, Catholics make up the single largest religious community, at just under 80 percent, as of 2010 (slightly down from 85 percent of the population in 2007).
 Most other religious groups are Protestant, with the evangelical Church of the Nazarene forming the second largest community; other sizeable denominations are the Seventh-day Adventist Church, the Assemblies of God, the Universal Church of the Kingdom of God and the Church of Jesus Christ of Latter-day Saints.
 Islam is the largest minority religion.
 Judaism had a historical presence during the colonial era.
 Atheists constitute less than 1 percent of the population.
-Many Cape Verdeans syncretize Christianity with indigenous African beliefs and customs.
+Many Cape Verdeans syncretise Christianity with indigenous African beliefs and customs.